-The sooner a person recognizes the signs of a heart attack, the sooner help can be sought and the more likely it is that the victim will survive.
-Unfortunately, studies have shown that people are actually more likely to call an ambulance for someone else than for themselves.
+The sooner a person recognizes the signs of a heart attack, the sooner they can get help and the more likely they are to survive.
+Unfortunately, studies have shown that people are less likely to call an ambulance for themselves than they are to call one for someone else.
 This is one of the reasons that single people who live alone and have never married, are the people most likely to die from a heart attack.

 According to the CDC, the major signs of a heart attack are: